redhat-developer/vscode-java/README.md

 ==========================
 The following commands are available:
 - `Java:Update Project configuration` (`Shift+Alt+U`):  is available when the editor is focused on a Maven pom.xml or a Gradle file.
 It forces project configuration / classpath updates (eg. dependency changes or Java compilation level), according to the project build descriptor.
-- `Java:Open Java Language Server log file` (since 0.4.0): opens the Java Language Server log file, useful for troubleshooting problems.
+- `Java:Open Java Language Server log file`: opens the Java Language Server log file, useful for troubleshooting problems.
 - `Java:Force Java compilation` (`Shift+Alt+B`): manually triggers compilation of the workspace.
 - `Java:Organize imports` (`Shift+Alt+O`): Organize imports in the currently opened Java file.